Sharing is caring!

 While the crowds may swell a bit with Spring breakers, chances are they will still be considerably lower than those summer crowds.
 Here are the best places to travel in the US in April that are worth visiting.

 Channel Islands National Park, California

 When deciding where to travel in the U.S. in April, consider exploring island and ocean wildlife on your trip.
 A secluded archipelago off the coast of Southern California, Channel Islands National Park is the perfect location to enjoy warm weather and well-preserved marine ecosystems.

 Take the ferry to Santa Cruz, the largest of the Channel Islands, and you may find you’re hiking alongside young fox pups that are native to the National Park.
-You might even catch a glimpse of sea lions and birds nesting on shore.
+You might even catch a glimpse of sea lions and birds nesting onshore.

-The best way to experience the sea creatures of Channel Islands is by booking a kayaking tour through the gorgeous sea caves that have naturally formed in the cliffs.
+The best way to experience the sea creatures of the Channel Islands is by booking a kayaking tour through the gorgeous sea caves that have naturally formed in the cliffs.
 If you’re lucky, you may even spot Grey Whales as they finish their migration to Mexico.

 Denali National Park, Alaska

 Denali National Park is the third largest National Park in the United States.
-The natural wildlife, meandering rivers and gorgeous mountains make this park the perfect holiday destination for your next adventure trip.
+The natural wildlife, meandering rivers, and gorgeous mountains make this park the perfect holiday destination for your next adventure trip.

-Best Things to do in Denali National Park:
+Best Things to Do in Denali National Park:

 Havasu Falls, Arizona

 April is a great time to visit Havasu Falls because the Arizona weather is warm but not yet too warm.
 At this time of year, it’s a perfect temperature to attempt the Havasupai hike, which is around 10 miles from the trailhead parking lot to the falls.

 Most of the hike takes place through a slot canyon, which is an incredible experience in itself!
 When you arrive at Havasu Falls, there’s a campsite where you can set up for the night.
 If you want to, you can also swim and float in the striking blue water from Havasu Falls.

 Rocky Mountain National Park, Colorado

 April is a great month to visit Colorado and Rocky Mountain National Park because it is less crowded.
-Located about 1 ½ hours from the Denver Airport it is a must-see if you are in Colorado.
+Located about 1 ½ hour from the Denver Airport, it is a must-see if you are in Colorado.

 One of the best things to do in the park is to go for a hike.
 There are more than 300 miles of trails in the park.
-One of the most popular hikes for people of all ages is the 2-mile hike to Dream, Nymph and Emerald lakes.
+One of the most popular hikes for people of all ages is the 2-mile hike to Dream, Nymph, and Emerald lakes.

 If you are brave and don’t mind winding roads with drop-offs, then take the Trail Ridge Road by car.

 Keep your eyes out for animals in the park and whatever you do, dress warmly.
-April in the park is usually cool with temperatures about 40 degrees and snow is possible!
+April in the park is usually cool, with temperatures about 40 degrees, and snow is possible!

 Shenandoah National Park, Virginia

-With over 200,000 acres of protected wilderness containing gushing waterfalls, thick deciduous forest, 500 miles of hiking trails, and the best of east coast wildlife (deer and bobcats and black bears, oh my!) it’s a can’t miss destination for any outdoors-lover.
+With over 200,000 acres of protected wilderness containing gushing waterfalls, thick deciduous forest, 500 miles of hiking trails, and the best of east coast wildlife (deer, bobcats, and black bears, oh my!), it’s a can’t-miss destination for any outdoors-lover.

 While Shenandoah is gorgeous year-round, April is one of the best times to visit.
 The weather is pleasant – warmer than winter, but not as humid and hot as mid-summer.
 There also aren’t as many crowds in the spring.

 So if you’re looking for a way to get away from the cities and enjoy nature without the crowds this April, you should visit Shenandoah National Park!